Email FacebookTwitterMenu burgerClose thin

 Surviving Spouses and QTIP Trusts

 The surviving spouse primarily benefits from a QTIP trust because of the income they’re allowed to receive from it.
-While they would have limited or no access to the underlying assets in the trust, they could still benefit from any income it generates.
+While they would have limited or even no access to the underlying assets in the trust, they could still benefit from any income those assets generate.
 The kinds of income-producing assets that can be held inside a QTIP trust may include investment properties and taxable investment accounts.
 This income can be a supplement to Social Security benefits, pensions, annuities and distributions from tax-advantaged retirement plans.

 Tax Treatment of QTIP Trusts